Defamation remains a criminal offence in Belgium.

 Criminal prosecutions against the press for slander or defamation are extremely rare in Belgium.
 This is due in large part to a constitutional requirement that alleged criminal offences committed by or through the press (press offences) can only be heard by a Court of Assize, a jury-based tribunal that is reserved for serious felonies.
 The only exception to this is defamation that is motivated by racism of xenophobia; such cases may be heard by a judge in a criminal court.
 Prosecutors have historically been reluctant to try press offences due to the lengthy, costly, and highly publicised proceedings associated with a Court of Assize and, as such, it has been suggested that the press enjoys effective immunity from criminal defamation.
 Notably, the category of press offences does not currently included offences committed via audiovisual media.

-Historical statistics suggest that figures have broadly remained constant since the year 2000.
+Historical statistics suggest that figures for insult and defamation have remained broadly constant over the past 20 years.

 Belgium does not have specific civil defamation law.
 Defamation can be redressed as a tort under the .
 The relevant articles are 1382 and 1383, which specify that “any person who causes damage to another is obligated to repair that damage”, including when caused through negligence or imprudence.